The Noether inequality for algebraic threefolds (With an Appendix by J\'{a}nos Koll\'{a}r): Proof of theorems

-Note that $F=\pi^*F_X$ and $E^+$ is effective $\pi$-exceptional, hence $cmE^+$ is contained in the fixed part of the above divisor.
-This implies that $D_m+cmE^-+ct_2E''-cmE^+$ is an effective divisor.
-Dividing this divisor by $cm$, there is an effective $\bQ$-divisor $G_m$ such that
+Note that $F=\pi^*F_X$ and $L$ is effective $\pi$-exceptional, hence $cmL$ is contained in the fixed part of the above divisor.
+This implies that $H_m+cmN+ct_2E''-cmL$ is an effective divisor.
+Dividing this divisor by $cm$, we obtain an effective $\bQ$-divisor $G_m$ such that